Consul General Senen T. Mangalile assumed office at the Philippine Consulate General in New York in January 2023.

-Consul General Elmer G. Cato is a career diplomat with the rank of Chief of Mission Class II who joined the Department of Foreign Affairs (DFA) in 1998.
+Mr. Mangalile holds the rank of Chief of Mission, Class II at the Department of Foreign Affairs which he joined in 1997.

 He was Assistant Secretary of the Office of Consular Affairs in 2021-2022.
 In this role, he was responsible for the efficient delivery of consular services to Filipino citizens and other stakeholders both at home and abroad.
 He was credited for having stabilized the number of online passport appointments by opening temporary satellite passport application sites and for pursuing digitization initiatives for various consular services.